C-Duberry/Data-Analysis-Portfolio/README.md

 ##### Aggregation

-Aggregates country data to show the number of countries within each continent.
+Aggregated country data to show the number of countries within each continent.

 ```sql
 SELECT Continent, COUNT(Name) AS Number_of_Countries